 In early 1997, the library added access to the internet through OPLIN, Ohio Public Library Information Network.
 Computers have replaced the card catalog system and several computers are available now for public use.

 Fort Recovery Friends of the Library was launched in June 2004.
-This organization sponsors the Festival of Trees, Used Book Sales, Scholastic Book Sales, Craft Days, and Book Clubs.
+This organization sponsors the Festival of Trees, Craft Days, Book Clubs, General Programs for adults and students, Pumpkin Painting, and more.
 The purpose of this organization is to support the Fort Recovery Library as it strives to encourage literacy, lifelong learning, and the love of reading throughout the community, and also enhance the library's resources, increase the community's access to information and knowledge, and provide for a community gathering place.

 Today, while no structural changes have taken place, the library has continued to make internal changes to enhance public access and opportunities.
 The library is now part of the SEO (Serving Every Ohioan) Library consortium, which gives patrons access to materials in libraries throughout Ohio.
 Patrons can access books, movies, music CDs, audiobooks and digital content.